sapcc/maria-back-me-up/README.md

 - UI to see and select an available backup to restore to
 - UI shows status of backup verification
 - UI/API can be secured via OAuth openID
+- Replication via a full dump and binlog to another MariaDB
+  - restore from the replica is not supported

 ## UI
 The UI is available via localhost:8081/